c-kick/DOMule/README.md

 # DOMule
-A dynamic, DOM-driven frontend JavaScript module loader
+A dynamic, DOM-driven frontend JavaScript module loader.

 ## What is this?

 A lightweight module loader that lets DOM elements declare their JavaScript dependencies.
 Write `<div data-requires="module.mjs">` and DOMule imports that module, calls its `init()` function with all requiring elements, and optionally defers loading until the element is visible.
 Zero build step, pure ES6 modules.

 ## Why I built this